cogsandsquigs/LTHS-Cybersecurity-DIY-Cipher/README.md

 1. The key is hashed with `blake3` to produce a 256-, 384-, or 512-bit key to create the master key.
 2. The input file is read in blocks of 32, 48, or 64 bytes (depending on key size).
-3. Each block generates it's own key by XORing the master key with the block index and hashing with `blake3`.
+3. Each block generates it's own key by XORing the master key with the block index and hashing the previous or initial key with `blake3`
 4. This is the start of the rounds.
-Each round generates it's own key by XORing the block key with the round index and hashing with `blake3`
+Each round generates it's own key by XORing the initial block key with the round index and hashing the previous or initial key with `blake3`
 5. Each byte in the block is substituted with the corresponding byte in the AES S-Box.
 6. Each block is XORed with the key.
 7. The block rotated left by `1 + <the round index> + <the block index>` bytes